-We are privileged to have many valued HSC foster carers currently providing safe and nurturing homes for the children and young people in our care.
+We are privileged to have so many wonderful HSC NI foster carers currently providing safe and nurturing homes for the children and young people in our care.

-WATCH: Richard, one of our foster carers, talk about his experience fostering with HSC Northern Ireland Foster Care:
+WATCH: Richard, one of our foster carers, talk about his experience fostering with HSC NI Foster Care:

 Jean and Ivan